 For a unisex, vegan option the Ted Tote is our largest design boasting ample storage and convertible wear.
 It'll transform from your go-to baby backpack to the ultimate gym bag and everyday tote.

 Section your bag

-Use packing cubes (like our trio of pouches) to keep items separate and easily accessible.
+Use packing cubes to keep items separate and easily accessible.
 Mum's toiletries including sanitary pads, breast pads and nipple cream in one pouch.
 Baby onesies, beanies and socks in another.
 Even a pouch just for underwear or nursing bras.
-Keep baby essentials like nappies, wipes and cream in an Otis Caddy for midnight changes.
+Keep baby essentials like nappies, wipes and cream in a caddy for midnight changes.
 If you need assistance from your partner or nurses, they will be able to grab exactly what you need in a flash.